AOEpeople/aoe_technology_radar/data/radar/2017-03-01/sass.md

 The learning curve is very smooth as Sass is fully compatible to CSS, meaning that all features are optional:
 Starting with Sass is as easy as renaming .css-files to .scss in a first step and then refactoring it step-by-step with the use of Sass features.

-At AOE, Sass has been recommended by the frontend COI and is used in nearly every current project.
+At DCX, Sass has been recommended by the frontend COI and is used in nearly every current project.

 More information: